Best Food for Sealyham Terrier

 Sealyham Terrier Nutritional Profile

-Dietary planning for Sealyham Terrier starts with understanding this breed's Small (23-24 lbs) physique and outgoing character.
+Any realistic feeding plan for a Sealyham Terrier has to start with how this breed is actually built (Small (23-24 lbs)) and how it typically behaves (outgoing).
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Sealyham Terrier's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Sealyham Terrier to maintain coat health and joint function.

 Life-Stage Feeding Guide for Sealyham Terrier